exonum/exonum-doc/src/get-started/light-client.md

   Exonum.PublicKey, Wallet)
 ```

-Here we also check that `merkleRoot` which is now the root hash of the wallets
+Here we also check that `merkleRoot`, which is now the root hash of the wallets
-table coincides with `walletsHash` we obtained at the previous level.
+table, coincides with `walletsHash` we obtained at the previous level.
 In this
 way we can link two parts of the proof:

 ```javascript